devloperdevesh/agentmesh/CODE_OF_CONDUCT.md

 ## Purpose

-AgentMesh is an open source project that values respectful, professional, and constructive collaboration.
+FaultPlane is an open source infrastructure project that values respectful collaboration, technical excellence, and professional communication.

-This Code of Conduct establishes expectations for contributors, maintainers, and community members participating in project discussions, code reviews, issue tracking, and other community spaces.
+This Code of Conduct defines expectations for contributors, maintainers, reviewers, and community members participating in project discussions, issues, pull requests, documentation, and other community spaces.

-Our goal is to create an environment where technical discussions remain productive, inclusive, and focused on improving the project.
+Our goal is to build a welcoming environment where engineering discussions remain constructive, transparent, and focused on solving technical problems.

 ---